Rud5G/aws-ts-langchain/README.md

 # aws-ts-langchain

 This is the demo Repo for the AWS TS Language Chain Meetup in Lisbon.
-It uses the langchain TypeScript library.
+It uses the [LangChain TypeScript library](https://github.com/hwchase17/langchainjs).

 ## Bootstrap